 Thank you for your interest in supporting the work of the Laboratory of Genetics at the University of Wisconsin.
 Gifts to the Laboratory of Genetics are accepted by the University of Wisconsin Foundation, a nonprofit organizations affiliated with the University of Wisconsin.

 Fund 12901595.
 James F. Crow Distinguished Professorship Fund.
 James F. Crow served as a faculty member in Genetics starting in 1948 and remained active until his death in 2012.
-He was an icon in genetics having published over 200 papers covering topics in population genetics, fruit fly genetics, and the intellectual history of genetics.
+He was an icon in genetics having published over 200 papers covering topics in population genetics, fruit fly genetics, human genetics, and the intellectual history of genetics.
 Students remember him as one of their finest teachers.
 Professor Crow was a leader and statesman of science.
 He was also an accomplished musician having been a member of the Madison Symphony Orchestra and past President of the Madison Civic Music Society.
-To honor Professor Crow, we have made substantial progress in endowing a Professorship that bears his name.
-Once our funding goal is reached, the Professorship will be made available to attract a world-class scientist to join the faculty in Genetics.
-The earnings of the endowment will be made available to support the research of the recipient.
+To honor Professor Crow, we have created an endowed Professorship that bears his name.
+The Professorship will be made available to support the research of a world-class scientist on the faculty in Genetics.
 Please join us in celebrating the career of Dr. Crow by contributing to the James F. Crow Professorship Fund.

 Fund 1290914.
 Laboratory of Genetics Fund.
 The purpose of the fund is to support the teaching, research, and service missions of the Laboratory of Genetics.
 The funds are allocated at the discretion of the Chair to support the professional activities of the Laboratory of Genetics or of individual faculty members who hold appointments in Genetics.